DustinAlandzes/DustinAlandzes.github.io/_posts/2015-07-07-smash-podcasts-HugS.md

 **??? asked "What made you commit to a character like Samus?"**

 >I committed to Samus because I really enjoy [Dragon Ball Z](https://www.youtube.com/watch?v=vewFPWn7-TI).
 I've said this in an interview before.
 She was the only one who looked like they had Dragon Ball Z moves.
-So I started using her, and I wanted to quit, but then I saw Wes winning with her.
+So I started using her, and I wanted to quit, but then I saw [https://www.youtube.com/watch?v=XIAgW5-GvIs](Wes winning with her).
 I thought that well, this is a me problem, not a Samus problem.
 If he's winning with her, so I gotta get better.

 >And that's what I did.
 I got better than Wes, for sure.
 There are some people out there who doubt that, but uh...
 After getting better with her I had a certain pride in maintaining my reputation as the best Samus in the world.
 That's why I commit to the character.
 I want to keep her going, and I want to see how far I can go with her.